StudioKaa/amoclient/README.md

 ```

 ### Catch the after-login redirect
-After a succesful login, Amoclient will redirect you to `/amoclient/ready`.
+After a successful login, Amoclient will redirect you to `/amoclient/ready`.
 You may define a route in your applications `routes/web.php` file to handle this.

 Example;
 ```php